paulternate/cf-venafi-automation/docs/03-tlspc-policy-automation/README.md

 "Submit" this policy as you did previously.

 NOTE: the VCert logic takes the **"Zone"** and splits it into a pair of prospective resources, an Application and a CIT.
-As you Create your second Policy Stack, it recognizes that the Application resource already exists and re-uses it.
+As you Create your second Policy Stack, it recognizes that the **Application** resource already exists and re-uses it.
-On the other hand, the 60 day CIT resource does not exist so this is created as expected.
+On the other hand, the 60 day **CIT** resource does not exist so this is created as expected.
-As you will see next, this results in your **single** Application now having two CITs attached to it.
+As you will see next, this results in your **single** Application now having both CITs attached to it.

 ## Reviewing your results